charming-art/terminal/docs/readme.md

 # Documentation

 This is a rough documentation for Charming.
-If you still have problems with APIs after reading this documentation, feel free to [open any issues](https://github.com/charming-art/charming/issues) or just wait for the outcoming detailed documentation.
+If you still have problems with APIs after reading this documentation, feel free to [open any issues](https://github.com/charming-art/charming/issues) or just wait for the upcoming detailed documentation.

 ## Overview